vuthalab/EDM/operating_procedures.md

+# PRE-START CHECKLIST

+# AFTER BOTTLE SWAP
+- KEEP BOTTLE CLOSED.
+Open MFCs and all OTHER valves to vent air out of system.
+This avoids back-contamination.
+- Use sniffer to check for neon leaks.

+# ABLATION
+- Turn keyswitch on YAG water cooler and press on button on Litron touchscreen.
+If the pump cycles on and off (doesn't start), unplug the cooler and plug it back in.

 # Setup 24/7 logging
 1. Run `screen -S multiplexer` to start a new virtual terminal.
 Run `multiplexer.py` to create a multiplexer server.
 This allows multiple programs to use the lab equipment simultaneously.
 Press Ctrl + A, then D, to detach from this terminal.
 2. Run `screen -S publisher`, then `publisher.py`, to start the ZMQ publisher.
 This creates a stream of data logging all sensors in the system.